 Home-brewers may find this information especially helpful when crafting their favorite beer styles.
 After all, of the ingredients required to make beer, water is by far the most abundant component.

-We asked Water Quality Program Administrator Shannon Sypolt to tell us a little about I&I. I&I stands for inflow and infiltration.
-This is when groundwater (infiltration) and storm water (inflow) enter into our closed wastewater infrastructure (sewer pipes).
-Infiltration occurs when the groundwater table rises and water pushes into cracks, joints, seams and older parts of our infrastructure.Inflow occurs...
+We asked Water Quality Program Administrator Shannon Sypolt to tell us a little about Inflow and Infiltration (I&I).
+I&I occurs when groundwater (infiltration) and stormwater (inflow) enter into our closed wastewater infrastructure (sewer pipes).
+Infiltration occurs when the groundwater table rises, and water pushes into cracks, joints, seams, and older parts of our infrastructure.Inflow occurs...
 Continue Reading →

 This is part of our series where we are taking a closer look at the 2015 Water Quality Report.
 Today we are talking about disinfection byproducts (DBP) and how they are formed.
 There are many types of DBP including TTHM (trihalomethane), HAA5 (haloacetic acid), bromate and chlorite.
 In all there are 9 types of DBP and...
 Continue Reading →